jasonaaronwilson/c-armyknife-lib/src-doc/buffer.md

 ## @function buffer_c_substring

-Extract a newly allocated string that contain the bytes from start to end (appending a zero byte to make sure it's a legal C string).
+Extract a newly allocated string that contains the bytes from start to end (appending a zero byte to make sure it's a legal C string).

 ## @function buffer_get